demirelo/ftoken-lst-sims/Structural_Solvency_and_Risk_Topology.md

 Several important caveats remain:

 - A floor denominated in AVAX or ETH protects value in units of the underlying, not in USD.
 For institutional allocators, USD VaR and cross-asset correlation matter.
-- The claim that floor-relative downside VaR is near zero assumes frictionless and timely redemption.
-Gas costs, reserve illiquidity, unwrapping delays for yield strategies, or governance intervention can weaken this guarantee.
+- Floor-relative VaR is zero by construction in the reserve numeraire, but operational frictions (gas costs, redemption queues) can create micro-losses.
+If reserves are rehypothecated into yield strategies, those strategies' risks enter the floor's backing.
-- Endogenous credit risk, via loans against fTOKEN collateral, enters the solvency invariant directly.
-Bad debt is not externalized to another protocol; it hits floor reserves.
+- Credit issuance against the floor cannot break solvency by itself, but **bad debt** (unrecoverable loans) directly impairs reserves and is the only path to invariant violation absent smart contract failure.

 Within these constraints, floor-backed tokens are structurally better suited than LSTs for defensive tranches and high-quality collateral, while LSTs remain superior for pure beta and maximum upside capture.
 We propose concrete design levers:

 - A Floor Protection Ratio (FPR) as the main solvency metric.
-- Explicit headroom governance to allocate capacity between floor raises and loans.
+- Headroom reserves to ensure tier merges are not stalled by credit utilization.
-- Fee-routing and liquidity-reallocation policies that maintain floor robustness over long horizons.
+- Fee-routing and liquidity-reallocation policies that maintain floor elevation velocity over long horizons.

 We close with a Monte Carlo simulation framework that can be used by risk teams to quantify VaR and failure probabilities in practice.